Official Glen Cove Chamber of Commerce By-Laws

 (c) Failure to attend more than four of the eleven scheduled meetings will result in automatic dismissal of that of Director or Executive Committee Member, unless the Board acknowledges mitigating circumstances.

-(d) Each member of the Board of Directors must serve on a least one (1) subcommittee each year.
+(d) Each member of the Board of Directors must serve on a least one (1) committee each year.

 Section 3.
 ADDITIONAL MEETINGS

 General membership meetings may be called by the President at any time, or upon petition in writing of at least five (5) members.
 E-mail may be used.

 (a) Notice of additional membership meetings shall be mailed to each member at least five (5) days prior to such meeting.

 (b) Committee meetings may be called at any time by the President or by its Chairperson.

 (c) There will be a general membership meeting at least once every two (2) months.